dandevri/cod.es/Cademy/notes.md

 Looping over arrays is a pretty common task.
 These methods, called iterators, are called on arrays and complete such tasks as altering each element and selecting elements that fit certain criteria.

 ## Objects
+-

+## Classes
+Create an object class that can serve as a template.

+Class and object syntax are a little bit different, classes need a constructor method every time you create a new instance.
+An instance is an object that contains the property names and methods of a class, but with unique property values.

+### Inheritance
+When multiple classes share properties or methods, they become candidates for inheritance.
+With inheritance, you can create a parent class (also known as a superclass) with properties and methods that multiple child classes (also known as subclasses) share.

+## Browser compatibility
+This has become a widespread concern for web developers since Ecma International, the organization responsible for standardizing JavaScript, released a new version of it in 2015, called ECMAScript2015, commonly referred to as ES6.

+The version of JavaScript that preceded ES6 is called JavaScript ES5.
+* JavaScript ES6 is syntactically more similar to other object-oriented programming languages.
+* Readability and economy of code
+* Addresses sources of ES5 bugs — Some ES5 syntax led to common bugs.

+Because ES6 is predictably backwards compatible, a collection of JavaScript programmers developed a JavaScript library called Babel that transpiles ES6 JavaScript to ES5.

+## Modules
+JavaScript modules are reusable pieces of code that can be exported from one program and imported for use in another program. module is a variable that represents the module, and exports exposes the module as an object.

+require() is a JavaScript function that enables a module to load by passing in the module's filepath as a parameter.